golos-blockchain/jussi/README.md

 ```

 ### Default Namespace
-Any json-rpc method with no period in the method name is presumed to be in the "steemd" namespace and will be forwarded to a steemd endpoint:
+Any json-rpc method with no period in the method name is presumed to be in the "golos" namespace and will be forwarded to a golos endpoint:

 ```
 POST / HTTP/1.1